lucatume/wp-browser/README.md

 The arguments are:

 * `mode` - can be `plugin` or `theme` and indicates whether the current Codeception root folder being symlinked is a plugin or a theme one
-* `destination` - the absolute path to the WordPress local installation plugins or themes folder; to take the neverending variety of possible setups into account the extension will make no checks on the nature of the destination: could be any folder.
+* `destination` - the absolute path to the WordPress local installation plugins or themes folder; to take the never ending variety of possible setups into account the extension will make no checks on the nature of the destination: could be any folder.
 * `rootFolder` - optional absolute path to the WordPress plugin or theme to be symlinked root folder; will default to the Codeception root folder

 ### Copier